SWillis97/Diabetic_Foot_Analysis/README.md

 ## Python Code
 This information is for users who wish to run the python code for further development

+### Scripts
+`Foot_Scanner.py`: The python script contained in the standalone program.

 ### Libraries
 Please install the following libraries if they have not been installed previously.
+These libraries are used in all example scripts.

-Numpy: `pip install numpy`
+-Numpy: `pip install numpy`
+-OpenCV: `pip install opencv-contrib-python`
-Pandas: `pip install pandas`
+-Pillow: `pip install pillow`
-Matplotlib: `pip install matplotlib`
+-Shutil: `pip install pytest-shutil`
-Windpowerlib: `pip install windpowerlib`
+-math: `pip install maths`

-### Scripts
-`Wind Turbine Power Output Generation.ipynb`: Computes the yearly power output of 166 wind turbine models based on the wind speed profile data and the arbitrary price of the wind turbine models.

 ### Outputs
 After running the Python code, the following files should be created: